 Keeping one or two fire extinguishers on your boat is crucial for safety.
 In many states, it is regulated by law to equip at least one extinguisher on a small boat.
 But, where should portable marine fire extinguishers be mounted?

 There are no requirements for storing extinguishers at a certain place.
-But this doesn’t mean you can just place them randomly.
-They should be in accessible, open, and easy-to-spot areas near compartments that may pose fire hazards.
-Consider the regions of flammable liquids and gases, cooking zones, and guests-gathering spots.
+But this doesn’t mean you can place them randomly.
+They should be inaccessible, open, and easy-to-spot areas near compartments that may pose fire hazards.
+Consider the regions of flammable liquids and gases, cooking zones, and guest-gathering spots.

 In this article, besides answering the question “Where should fire extinguishers be stored on a boat?”, we will provide a quick guide on how to purchase and maintain them effectively.

 Before discussing the most suitable place to store a marine fire extinguisher, make sure you have the right ones.
 Don’t be naive to think every extinguisher is the same and can be used to tackle all kinds of fire hazards.
 You need to pay attention to the fire class you’re most likely to encounter and choose the type of extinguishers accordingly.

 There are five primary types rated by letters based on the materials that are present in the event of fire:

 - Class A: Fires caused by inflammable carbon-based solids, such as paper, fabric, or wood.
 This is the most common fire outbreak and can be controlled by water if spotted immediately.